demetriodor/IMDB/README.md

-# IMDB
+# IMDB Ratings
-Interactive plots of IMDB ratings data with R
+Interactive plots of IMDB ratings data with `R`
 (the plot below is jsut a static screenshot of one of the interactive plots, which is available [here](http://dimiter.eu/Visualizations_files/imdb2019/IMDB_ratings_period.html).)

 ![alt text](https://github.com/demetriodor/IMDB/raw/master/output/imdb-ratings-per-period.jpg)